 Here are several suggestions for trauma survivors to help them move on.

 1. Acknowledge Your Trauma

 Burying your head in the sand doesn't work when it comes to dealing with trauma.
-The overwhelming feelings you're experiencing won't just go
+The overwhelming feelings you're experiencing won't just go away.

 Trauma can result in many physical symptoms such as constipation, headaches, mood swings, depression, self-blame, nightmares, and more.